masipah/mayaworld.online/README.md

 # Welcome to [MAYAworld](https://mayaworld.online)
-A concept for a different network.
+A concept, a reality, and a regression!